Remember Comet Hale-Bopp?

-April 1, 1997.
-On this date, Comet Hale-Bopp – probably the best-remembered bright comet for many in the Northern Hemisphere – reached its perihelion or closest point to the sun.
-It was 0.9 astronomical units (AU, or Earth-sun distances) away from the sun on that day.
+Twenty five years ago today – on April 1, 1997 – Comet Hale-Bopp reached its perihelion or closest point to the sun.
+It was slightly less than Earth’s distance from the sun at 0.9 astronomical units (Earth-sun units).
+And it was bright, for a comet.
 Its brightness – though dispersed across a wider area than stars – exceeded that of any star in the sky except for Sirius, the sky’s brightest star.

 Comet Hale-Bopp was discovered on July 23, 1995, by two independently observing amateur astronomers: Alan Hale and Thomas Bopp.
 At that time, the comet was a whopping 7.2 AU from the sun, which made it the most distant comet to ever be discovered by amateurs up until that time.

 What made that discovery possible was that Hale-Bopp was so bright.
 It was literally a thousand times brighter than Comet Halley had been at that same distance; Halley, one of the most famous comets, had visited the inner solar system a decade earlier.
 It was clear that Hale-Bopp was a very special comet, because comets typically don’t shine so brightly when they are beyond Jupiter’s orbit.

 There were a few reasons explaining the comet’s unusual brightness.
 The main one is the enormous size of its nucleus, or core.
 Most cometary nuclei are thought to be no more than about 10 miles (16 km) across.
 The nucleus of Hale-Bopp had a diameter estimated to be between 25 and 40 miles across (40-60 km).